antonfirsov/docs/2020/06-Jun/netstandard-update/netstandard-update.md

 * `net5.0-android`, `net5.0-ios`, and `net5.0-windows`.
 These TFMs represent OS
   specific flavors of .NET 5 that include `net5.0` plus OS-specific bindings.

-.NET 5 and all future versions will continue to support .NET Standard 2.1 and earlier.
-But there won't be a .NET Standard 2.2.
+There isn't going to be a new version of .NET Standard but .NET 5 and all future versions will continue to support .NET Standard 2.1 and earlier.
 You should think of `net5.0` (and future versions) as the foundation for sharing code moving forward.

+## Problems with .NET Standard

+.NET Standard has made it much easier to create libraries that work on all .NET platforms.
+But there are still three problems with .NET Standard:

+1. **It [versions slowly][problem-1]**, which means you can't easily use the latest features
+2. **It needs a [decoder ring][problem-2]** to map versions to .NET implementations.
+3. **It [exposes platform-specific APIs][problem-3]**, which means you can't statically validate whether your code is truly portable.

+Let's see how .NET 5 will address all three issues.

-## .NET Standard versions slowly
+## Problem 1: .NET Standard versions slowly

 [.NET Standard was designed][ns-post] at a time where the .NET platforms weren't converged at the implementation level.
 This made writing code that needs to work